sapphyrus/SM-ViewAngle-Fix/README.md

 # SM-ViewAngle-Fix
-Normalizes out of bounds viewangles and hackily "fixes" teleport.
-This was only tested on official maps, so use this at your own risk.
+Normalizes out of bounds viewangles.

 #Installing
 If you wish to install this plugin, there's a few things one must do.